 We looked in his eyes and promised him a new life.
 We saw 'someone' deserving kindness.
 I've seen it so many times I just want to break down and cry for these victims of the pet industry whose lives end up as years of neglect, confinement and boredom.

-Bubba also suffers from a severe fungus infection.
+Bubba also suffers from a severe fungal infection.
 Imagine a cottage cheese like fungus thickly growing between the nail and foot.
 Plus his hooves are now permanently damaged from years of fungal infection.

 The emotional scars of neglect are the deepest.
 When he first came to the sanctuary he showed no interest in anything, not even food.
-He would sleep for days.
-His body mal-nurished and still believing that there is no reason to get up as there never was one before.
+He would sleep for days, his body malnurished, still believing that there is no reason to get up as there never was one before.

 As we welcome Bubba to a new life, a full life -it's like watching someone slowly wake up after years of sleeping.
 It's wonderful to witness.
 Many times a day special treats will be offered -the can't be beat peanut butter sandwich, apple slices, fresh leafy vegetables, soy milk and more.